jayEvans89/vue-app-template/README.md

 ## Running the project

 - `npm run dev` - Runs the project in development mode with hot module reloading.
-- `npm run build` - Builds the project ready for development, and outputs the build files to a dist directory.
+- `npm run build` - Builds the project ready for production, and outputs the build files to a dist directory.
 - `npm run test` - Runs the unit tests.
 - `npm run coverage` - Run the unit tests and build a coverage report which can be found in the coverage folder.